-This property is deprecated; use the storePasswordSecretId instead.
+This property is deprecated.
+If the KeyStore is password-protected, use storePasswordSecretId.
 For more information, refer to the Deprecated section of the Release Notes.

 The secret ID of the password to access the KeyStore.

 IG searches for the value of the password until it finds it, first locally, then in parent routes, then in config.json.